 Abramovic had placed upon a table 72 objects that people were allowed to use (a sign informed them) in any way that they chose.
 Some of these were objects that could give pleasure, while others could be wielded to inflict pain, or to harm her.
-Among them were scissors, a knife, a whip, and, most notoriously, a gun and a single bullet.
+Among them were scissors, an EDC knife, a whip, and, most notoriously, a gun and a single bullet.
 For six hours the artist allowed the audience members to manipulate her body and actions.

 Initially, members of the audience reacted with caution and modesty, but as time passed (and the artist remained impassive) several people began to act quite aggressively.
 As Abramovic described it later:

 “The experience I learned was that…if you leave decision to the public, you can be killed.” … “I felt really violated: they cut my clothes, stuck rose thorns in my stomach, one person aimed the gun at my head, and another took it away.
 It created an aggressive atmosphere.
 After exactly 6 hours, as planned, I stood up and started walking toward the public.
 Everyone ran away, escaping an actual confrontation.”
 (Daneri, 29; and 30) (Source and quoted in: en.wikipedia.org/wiki/Marina_Abramovic).